mikalsande/pdns-recursor-lua/README.md

 Makes all RRsets with 2 or more resources in the answer section of a response skip the packet cache.
 The effect is that the responses from the RRset are answered from the recursor cache and rotated.

 ### subdomain.lua
 An example implementation of a countermeasure for the random subdomain attack.
-It uses two Bloom filters to track (client IP + domain) pairs.
-When the NXDOMAIN count for a (client IP + domain) pair goes over a certain threshold the client IP is blocked from generating outbound queries for the domain.
+It uses a count-min sketch to track counts of (client IP + domain) pairs.
+When the NXDOMAIN count for a (client IP + domain) pair goes over a certain threshold the client IP is blocked from generating outbound queries for the specific domain.
+We do this by adding the (client IP + domain) to a Bloom filter that we check in the preoutquery() Lua hook.

-This script requires two Bloom filters, one standard and one counting.
-I implemented the two [Bloom filters](https://github.com/mikalsande/lua-bloom-count) myself because I couldn't find a ready to use Bloom filter written in Lua that suited this purpose.
-The script should work with any other Bloom filter with a couble of lines change.
+This script uses a Bloom filter and a Count-min sketch.
+Both datastructures were chosen for this usecase because they use constant space and O(1) query and update.
+Maybe a bit overengineered, but at least it should scale well.
+I implemented the [bloom filter](https://github.com/mikalsande/lua-simple-bloom) and [count-min sketch](https://github.com/mikalsande/lua-count-min) myself.
+The script should work with any other Bloom filter and Count-min sketch by changing a few lines.

-TODO - Add a reset for the filters when they reach capacity.
+TODO - Add a reset for the filter when it reaches capacity or the counter accumulates too much error.
 TODO - Add a reset based on absolute time.
-The counting filter should not live too long (5 minutes?) and the boolean filter should probably get to live a bit longer (1 hour?).
+The count-min sketch should not live too long (5-10 minutes?) and the bloom filter should probably get to live a bit longer (1 hour?).

 ## Tests
 No tests yet, need to figure out a good solution for unit testing these Lua scripts and or functionality testing PowerDNS with the Lua scripts.